TimeZynk/mongo/doc/02-schemas.md

                                       :reg-no (s/string :optional? true :regex "[A-Z]{3}\\d{3}")})
 ```

-BEWARE!
-The schema can only be added on creation and cannot be altered afterwards.

 In the example above, the collection `:user` gets a schema, stating that documents must have &ndash; and only have &ndash; the following fields:

 * `:name` This field is required and must be a string.